kuleuven/mango-metadata-from-tables/docs/construct_path_from_columns.md

 # Constructing paths from other columns

-This module allows users to construct the paths of data objects by combining information from one or more columns of the table.
+This application allows users to construct the paths of data objects by combining information from one or more columns of the table.
 This can be configured during setup.
 This documentation will guide you how to create your own pattern to construct paths, both by taking info from other columns, and by modyfing these values with filters.